 - 1. Illustrate the computation of inductance and capacitance for different configurations of transmission lines. - 2.
 Analyze the performance of transmission lines - 3.
 Explain the transient's phenomenon of transmission lines. - 4.
-Examine the sag and tension calculations. - 5.
-Develop overhead line insulators and underground cables.
+Describe the characteristics and function of overhead line insulators and examine the sag and tension calculations. - 5.
+Elucidate the construction and types of underground cables.